Last updated

 Key features

-• Sales automation: Comprehensive automation capabilities, but complexity may require significant training investment for teams of 20-50 people.
+• Sales automation: Comprehensive automation capabilities, but complexity may require significant training investment for teams.

 • Customizable dashboards and reports: Extensive customization options, though may overwhelm mid-sized teams without dedicated technical resources.